How to communicate GRE® General Test score information when reaching new applicants

-StudyPortals wants to help students plan properly for their GRE.
-And, because standardised tests take a lot of planning, studying, and preparing, it’s important that GRE score information is clear from the very beginning.
+Studyportals wants to help students plan properly for their GRE® General Test.
+And, because standardised tests take a lot of planning, studying, and preparing, it’s important that GRE® General Test score information is clear from the very beginning.

-Over the past six months, StudyPortlas has been collecting all available data about which universities work with GRE and the specific score requirements or score range they use.
+Over the past six months, Studyportlas has been collecting all available data about which universities work with GRE® General Test and the specific score requirements or score range they use.
 Now students can see this information under a programme’s admission requirements, as listed on MastersPortal.

-If a university accepts the GRE test and has a recommended score range, the information on MastersPortal will look like this:
+If a university accepts the GRE® General Test and has a recommended score range, the information on MastersPortal will look like this:

-If a university accepts the GRE test, but has not specified the required (minimum) or recommended score, we advise students to get in touch with the university’s administration for the details:
+If a university accepts the GRE® General Test, but has not specified the required (minimum) or recommended score, we advise students to get in touch with the university’s administration for the details:

-If a university does not work with the GRE test, we will simply inform students about the other requirements to be considered for the given programme:
+If a university does not work with the GRE® General Test, we will simply inform students about the other requirements that apply for the given programme: